dodorlee1210/CTF_writeups/2026/BYU.md

 * Looking through the posts, I could see he really loved Olive Garden.
 Then, I found one that he explicitly wrote "April 12th, 2026."
     * I first took a screenshot of the picture and searched in online, hoping to find a matching Olive Garden interior pic, but failed.
     * I tried again with the interior design, focusing on matching the brick arch shapes and the textile on the bench Scott was sitting on but failed.
-* I looked through the post again, and I saw the plane pic with a clear identification code on it.
+* I looked through the post again, and I saw the plane picture with a clear identification code on it.
     * At first, I saw the post date, dated on May 16th, 2026, so I didn't think this was relevant.
 However, the big "N8GQ" on the plane just felt like a hint.
     * I searched N8GQ April 12th, and FlightAware (website for flight tracking logs) showed up.
 I had to sign up to see the past 3 months worht of logs, so I signed up through mobile (wouldn't let me signup just by laptop browser...).
     * On April 12th, there were 2 travel logs: KLAS => KAUS; KAUS => KAPA